logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-highlights.md

 ---
 ### Oh, the Traces You'll Go!

-An overview of what you can do with Logz.io Distributed Tracing.
 This section includes the following topics:

 * [Why Distributed Tracing?](/user-guide/distributed-tracing/tracing-overview): An overview of Logz.io's Jaeger-powered tracing solution
 * [Getting started](/user-guide/distributed-tracing/getting-started-tracing): What you need to decide and set up to use Logz.io Distributed Tracing